kaliberjs/build/docs/src/content/configuration/index.raw.md

 This allows you to call the `use` function in any way you like.
 If you only need to supply a single argument you set the value of that argument to `serveMiddleware`.
 If you need multiple arguments you define `serveMiddleware` as an array corresponding to those arguments.

+A note on arrays: we shallow merge the `default` configuration with the current staging's configuration, so arrays (as for example in `serveMiddleWare`) are overwritten by the one in current staging's configuration.
+If this is the case for you, it is best to define arrays in each staging's configuration and not in `default`.